-Unfortunately, some third-party food safety auditors believe that some biodiversity-maintenance strategies employed by organic farmers may increase the risk for introduction of human pathogens on the field.
-While some research has been conducted disproving this myth, more research, extension, and education are needed to fully understand the relationship between on-farm biodiversity and food safety - and this research must be communicated to third-party food safety auditors and incorporated into their audits.
+Unfortunately, there are often disparities between third-party food safety regulations and biodiversity-maintenance strategies employed by organic farmers due to the fallacy that increased on-field faunal biodiversity may increase the risk for introduction of human pathogens on the field.
+While some research has been conducted disproving this myth, more research, extension, and education are needed to fully understand the impact these discrepancies are having on organic farmers, and the true relationship between on-farm biodiversity and food safety.
+Additionally, extension must take place to both organic growers third-party food safety auditors alike so that evidence-based strategies can be incorporated into their audits.
 Therefore, we thank the committee for including a pathogen prevention research focus in 2020.